felipefschwade/Alarm-Central-Library/README_en.md

 ## Objective
   This Open-Source Alarm Central was created for whom that want to use a simple and cheap home security Solution.
-## Third Partie Libraries
-    For this library you'll need to use the [Arduino SD](https://www.arduino.cc/en/Reference/SD) and the [RC-Switch 433Mhz](https://github.com/sui77/rc-switch) libraries
 ## Hardware Requeriments
   * A RF433Mhz Module
   * 2 different color leds for HM interface (In the library construction was used a Green and Red)